mahalichev/algorithms-and-data-structures/README.md

 brackets ::= A | bracket brackets
 bracket ::= (B brackets)
 ```
-As a result of the program's execution, for example, when entering an "expression", the following message will be displayed:
+As a result of the program's execution, for example, when entering an <expression>, the following message will be displayed:
 ```
-expression - THIS IS A BRACKETS
+<expression> - THIS IS A BRACKETS
 -or-
-expression - THIS IS NOT A BRACKETS
+<expression> - THIS IS NOT A BRACKETS
 ```
 The program supports command line and file input and provides instructions for its use.